David-Manniche/TheMarket/readme.txt

     => 042954 - "Add zone" should be the tool tip for "add " button => 042521 - Shipping profile >> add zone >> add zone name field should not accept only spaces => 042989 - Accept cookies functionality enhancement
+    => 043085- If special character present in category page url and then on other page by using pagination - records not found.

 Enhancements:
     => Tax module upgrade